Rijooo/Java/README.md

 //Threads

-Whenever a thread is created is will always be in the
+Whenever a thread is created is will always be in the new state